MicrosoftDocs/dynamics-365-fraud-protection/content/lists.md

 You can download a list in Fraud Protection and then view it in any text editor.

 - To download a list, select it, and select **Download**.
-Then select the icon in the lower-left corner of the browser window to view the list.
+Then select the download button in the lower-left corner of the browser window to view the list.
 - To download multiple lists, select them, and then select **Download**.
 The files are downloaded as a zip file.

 ## Search for a list